CAREER SEMINAR (formerly known as Career Jamboree)

 MCIS – Lakeville School District has a license for the Minnesota Career Information System (MCIS) to give our students additional tools for test prep, explore possible career paths using interest inventories, post secondary options – school sort, majors or scholarships, planning and so much more!
 This is free to use even after high school as long as we hold the license and/or your account has been active within the past four years.
 This could include building and/or keeping a resume, looking for jobs, etc..
 Please email Julie Peterson for log-in details.

-OPPORTUNITIES DAY – This year’s event will be held on Thursday, December 7th.
-Students who miss this day will need to do make up work as the activities are a requirement for graduation.
+OPPORTUNITIES DAY – This year’s event was held on Thursday, December 7th.
+Students who miss the day will need to do make up work as the activities are a requirement for graduation.

 Seniors are responsible on their own for setting up the day for job shadowing.
-That can also be done any day prior, for instance other non-school days like Oct 19-20 or Nov 3-6.
+That can also be done any day prior, for instance other non-school days like Oct 19-20 or Nov 3-6 or afterwards with non school days in January & February.
+Job shadows are due prior to Spring Break.
 More information can be found on the Senior Job Shadow page

 of our website.